Shopify/polaris/polaris.shopify.com/content/components/subheading.md

   - fileName: subheading-default.tsx
     title: Default
     description: Used for the title of any sub-sections in top-level page sections.
 ---

-# Subheading

-Subheadings are used for the title of any sub-sections in top-level page sections.

----

 ## Best practices